 Principal at Fish & Richardson

-Juanita R. Brooks is a nationally recognized trial and appellate attorney specializing in complex intellectual property, product liability, and mass tort litigation.
+Juanita R. Brooks is a nationally recognized trial and appellate attorney focusing on complex intellectual property, product liability, and mass tort litigation.
+She is known for her skill in explaining complex technologies to judges and juries, earning her recognition as an 'Icon of IP' by Law360 and 'Litigator of the Year' by the American Lawyer.

 Mark A. Lemley